- No large bags or backpacks permitted. All other bags/purses subject to search.

 You should always make sure you get to the theatre in plenty of time to get your tickets and be seated before it starts.
 Thirty minutes before start time is usually sufficient.
 If you're late, the ushers may let you in after the show an act or overture, but, if there isn't an act or overture, you may have to wait until intermission and miss the entire first act!

 Infant/Lap Child Ticketing PolicyChildren & infants are welcome at The Maryland Theatre.
-It is the Theatre policy to leave the decision to have a lap child up to the discretion of the parent/guardian with the child.
 The Theatre does not place an age limit on lap children.
 The Maryland Theatre permits one child per adult's lap free of charge, no ticket required.
 If there are two or more children with the same adult, only one of the children may attend as a lap child.
 Any additional children are required to have tickets for their own seats.
-Please be advised that The Theatre cannot guarantee storage space for infant seats or other equipment
+It is the Theatre policy to leave the decision to have a lap child up to the discretion of the parent/guardian with the child, unless the show listing details otherwise.
+Occasionally, Theatre events will require all persons attending to purchase a ticket.
+Please be advised that The Theatre cannot guarantee storage space for infant seats or other equipment.

 Remain Quiet During the Performance